strugee/strugee.github.com/src/blog/winter-break-priorities-2017-18.md

 5. Finally push through and implement [ActivityPub in pump.io core][ap]
 6. Clear [the backlog of PRs][backlog] sent to pump.io

-I also am setting a goal of writing at least two blog posts per week.
+I also am setting a goal of writing at least two blog posts per week, and I want to try to get some editing done on a paper I'm planning to try to get published (though I'm not sure if I'll end up doing this, honestly).

 That seems like a lot, honestly, and yet I feel like I must have missed something - I will update this list if I think of anything else!